Birth of the Balancer

 “Tzina,” interrupts Shazira, “where’s Berek?”

-“I can search for his life signs throughout the city,” she says, and pauses.
+“I’ll search for his energy and his disk throughout the city,” she says, and pauses.

 “Can you stop him from entering?” asks Shazira.